jdan/thatjdanisso.cool/articles/2015-03-28-clicking-with-a-keyboard.md

 doesn't have any magical behavior, it's just a container.
 We can shape it, paint it, and make it *look* like a button, but it's not a button.

-We write some extra JavaScript to make it *act* like a button, but it's **not a button**.
+We can write some extra JavaScript to make it *act* like a button, but it's **not a button**.

-In fact, we're doing all this extra work (and often skipping it), when in reality we could just a real button.
+In fact, we're doing all this extra work (and often skipping it), when in reality we could just a real button, the semantic `<button>` tag.
 Let's try it.

 ```
 <button id="action-button">Display</button>